How to Use Oregano Oil to Fight Bacteria and SIBO

 - Oregano oil is presumed to be less harmful to the overall microbiome since it is a natural product and made from many different compounds.

-- Pharmaceutical antibiotics are very strong and can attack all bacteria, including the good bacteria that help you digest food and regulate your mood.
+- Pharmaceutical antibiotics are very strong and can broadly attack all bacteria, including the good bacteria that help you digest food, provide nutrients, support immune health and help regulate your mood.

-- Pharmaceutical antibiotics are made of just one compound, making it easier for bacteria to evolve and adapt to the antibiotic.
+- Pharmaceutical antibiotics are made of just one compound, making it easier for bacteria to evolve and adapt to the antibiotic—in other words, become antibiotic-resistant

 - Using oregano oil is much cheaper than purchasing prescription antibiotics.

 If you’re thinking about using oregano oil to treat a bacterial infection or SIBO it is an excellent option.
-From my experience, it’s always best to try natural options first before resorting to pharmaceutical drugs.
+Many people have found that it is best to try natural options first before resorting to pharmaceutical drugs.

 Oregano Oil vs Garlic for SIBO